department-of-veterans-affairs/vagov-content/pages/housing-assistance/disability-housing-grants/how-to-apply.md

 <div class="feature">

- ## How to prepare before starting your application
+ ## How do I prepare before starting my application?

 <li><a href="/housing-assistance/disability-housing-grants/">Find out if you’re eligible for an SAH or SHA grant</a></li>